 What Really Is Physiotherapy?

 Physiotherapy is one of the most effective treatments for patients with arthritis.
-Physiotherapists are part of a team of healthcare professionals who will help such patients to resume an independent and active life at home and work.
+Physiotherapists are part of a team of healthcare professionals – including GPs, Occupational Therapists, Paediatric Dietetics in Hampshire, surgeons, social carers and more – who will help such patients to resume an independent and active life at home and work.
 These professionals are experts at showing you how to protect your joints and assessing movement.
 Your physiotherapist will:

 .
 Help you feel confident about managing your debilitating condition